-- Once you’ve found the water damage areas and checked for rotten wood, you then have to replace the rotten wood.
-You can also just use wood putty to repair the damage.
+- Once you’ve found the water-damaged areas and checked for rotten wood, you then have to replace the rotten wood.
+You can also use wood putty to repair the damage.

 - You also need to fix the root cause of the damage.
-The problem may be a leaky gutter or roof.
-You may also actually have a problem with the design of your window or door frames, or of your deck handrails.
+The problem may be a leaky gutter or roof, and you may also actually have a problem with the design of your window or door frames or your deck handrails.

 - Find the surfaces with faded stains, peeling paint, or cracks.
-Once you’ve repaired the damage, you may want to caulk the seams and joints of outdoor wood structures with acrylic latex caulk.
-This will lock out the moisture.
+Once you’ve repaired the damage, you may want to caulk the seams and joints of outdoor wood structures with acrylic latex caulk, which will lock out the moisture.